bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 - Name 2 Bitcoin things that are puzzling you or fascinating you at the moment?
 - Introduce anyone you brought with you

+## BTC<>Fiat Gateways and Bank Reports
+Which banks or exchanges do you have direct experience of and which services have you used successfully or know not to be working since last meetup i.e. Binance fiat withdrawals suspended, Bitnob fiat withdrawals and virtual Mastercard are up as of yesterday, Natwest bank are blocking bitcoin purchases.

 ## Scam Watch
 An opportunity for members to inform fellow members of any Bitcoin scams to be aware of this month

-## Bankers Bingo
+## Fun Stuff (i.e. Bankers Bingo etc)
 https://twitter.com/BitcoinMagazine/status/1639585385465491457?s=20
 Which new banks have gone bust, had a bank run or bailout since last meetup?

+## Bitcoin Mining and Technical Explainer
+What 3 things about the way the bitcoin protocol works could we expand on this meetup? i.e
+- What percentage of Bitcoin mining electricity is reportedly from renewable or stranded energy?
+- What is the current number of zeros in the difficulty adjustment (13 Apr 2023 - 19 zeros?)
+- Why is Bitcoin zero emmissions same as an electric car?

 ## Bitcoin Code Review
-Who are the bitcoin code guardians, who ultimately is responsible for approving new commits to the bitcoin software and will all commits get applied by all the nodes?
+Re: https://github.com/bitcoin Who are the bitcoin code guardians, who ultimately is responsible for approving new commits to the bitcoin software and will all commits get applied by all the nodes?
 	- Current version
 	- % adoption
 	- Newest commits